rcpch/digital-growth-charts-server/docs/developer/rcpchgrowth.md

 ---
-title: RCPCHGrowth Package
+title: RCPCHGrowth library
 reviewers: Dr Simon Chapman
 ---

 ## Overview

-The core of the calculations is performed in the RCPCHGrowth package, written in Python 3.8.3.
+The centile and SDS calculations are performed in our separate [RCPCHGrowth Python package](https://pypi.org/project/rcpchgrowth/).
+As we developed the Digital Growth Charts codebase we felt it was necessary to extract the centile calculation code into a separate package for easier reuse elsewhere.

-### Why RCPCHGrowth?
+### Background

 There have been several different packages that calculate centiles.
 The most influential software in growth was produced by Huiqi Pan and Tim Cole, an add-in for Microsoft Excel, called LMSGrowth.
-It is still freely [downloadable](https://www.healthforallchildren.com/shop-base/shop/software/lmsgrowth/) and contains the reference tables as .xls.
-RCPCHGrowth is intended to supercede LMSGrowth and so the name has been chosen.
+It is still freely [downloadable](https://www.healthforallchildren.com/shop-base/shop/software/lmsgrowth/) and contains the reference tables as `.xls`.
+RCPCHGrowth is intended to supersede LMSGrowth and so the name has been chosen.

 RCPCHGrowth has been primarily built to work with the UK-WHO dataset, but the LMS calculations can in principle work with any LMS data table.
-In practice, each data table has its own idiosyncracies and is hard to standardise but it is hoped in time that most big references can be included.
+In practice, each data table has its own idiosyncracies and is hard to standardise but it is hoped in time that most mature and stable references can be included.

-### References
+### Growth Reference data

 The references included are: